ajv-validator/ajv/README.md

 ##### <a name="api-addformat"></a>.addFormat(String name, String|RegExp|Function|Object format)

 Add custom format to validate strings.
-It can also be used to replace pre-defined formats for ajv instance.
+It can also be used to replace pre-defined formats for Ajv instance.

 Strings are converted to RegExp.